Découvrez le tissu jean : origine, caractéristiques et tendances

 Discover denim fabric: origin, characteristics and trendsDiscover denim fabric: origin, characteristics and trends

-Feel free to lengthen your stitch length if you use reinforced stitches, such as the zigzag stitch or the triple stitch, to ensure the strength of the seams.
+Do not hesitate to lengthen your stitch length if you use reinforced stitches, such as the zigzag stitch or the triple stitch, to ensure the strength of the seams.

 Discover denim fabric: origin, characteristics and trends